ami-lpsc/AMITaskServer/README.md

 AMITaskServer
 =============

-The ATLAS Metadata Interface Task Server (AMITaskServer) is a generic high level task server.
+The ATLAS Metadata Interface Task Server (AMITaskServer) is a generic high level time-based job scheduler.
 It was originally developed for the A Toroidal LHC ApparatuS (ATLAS) experiment, one of the two general-purpose detectors at the Large Hadron Collider (LHC).

 Compiling AMITaskServer
 =======================